 The “brute-force” method is to have an ML engineer create an online pipeline that reimplements all the feature calculations done in the offline process.
 This is method is time-consuming, error-prone, and very difficult to maintain over time, leading to lengthy deployment time.

 As you scale your MLOps, the “brute-force” method will require you to increase the number of Data Engineers and Data Scientists to deal with creating, implementing, and monitoring the necessary features.
+Large corporations that deal extensively with AI as part of their core value have built their own feature stores.
+Leaner teams need to find their own solution, and luckily the market for feature store solutions is starting mature.

 A feature store creates an easy way to create in-training features that are deployable to serving without defining all the “glue” code.